Hotline +6285748711646

 Home » Articles Blog » Ijen Crater – A Natural Wonder in East Java, Indonesia

-Ijen Crater (Kawah Ijen)
+Discover Ijen Crater

 Hidden in the mountains of East Java, Indonesia, Ijen Crater (locally known as Kawah Ijen) is one of the most fascinating natural wonders in the world.
 This active volcano is not only famous for its stunning turquoise acid lake but also for the rare Blue Fire that glows in the dark of night—something you can only see in a few places on Earth.